Our 2020 Scholars are:

+Unfortunately due to the COVID-19 pandemic, this year's programme has been suspended and will resume in 2021.
 Three or four Scholarships are awarded each year, depending on funding.
 There is no course fee and Scholars will receive a bursary in the region of £8600 to cover basic travel and living costs.
 Supplementary finance is usually required.
 Running between March and December, the nine-month full-time programme is highly rewarding but intensive (including some weekends) and it is not possible to combine it with work or other forms of study.

 The majority of the nine-month programme is undertaken on site through visits guided by experts, with support from a SPAB mentor.
 There are no formal lectures or essay submissions, though Scholars are required to make periodic verbal reports and to submit a selection from their sketchbook at the end of the programme.
 The first six months of the Scholarship follow a programme arranged by the SPAB.
 The final three months (the Plunket Scholarship) give Scholars the opportunity to explore in depth a theme of their choosing relating to the history, arts and allied crafts of the country house.

 Scholars observe and experience traditional techniques and sympathetic repair in situ and visit structures of every age, size and style.
 The SPAB favours a hands-on approach, giving Scholars chance to try skills such as timber framing, thatching, blacksmithing and stone masonry, and to travel from time to time with the SPAB Fellows (craftspeople).